andrewvaughan/template-core/.github/CODE_OF_CONDUCT.md

 ## Enforcement

-Contact the project team at any time to report instances of abusive, harassing, or otherwise unacceptable behavior.
+Contact the Community Leaders at any time to report instances of abusive, harassing, or otherwise unacceptable behavior.
 All complaints result in a review, investigation, and response appropriate and necessary to the circumstances.
 Community Leaders always maintain confidentiality with regard to the reporter of any incident.
 On occasion, Community Leaders may post details of specific enforcement policies separately.